emilys16/CTS-4000/JournalReview-JeffMckay-EmilyScott.md

 ---
 **Accuracy and Completion of Markdown Code (/5)**

 The Markdown formatting is neat and complete.
 It includes all key elements (title, author, tags, abstract, and footnotes).
 Headings are consistent and easy to read.
-You could also add a brief author bio to the beginning or end of your file.
+You could also add a brief author bio to the beginning or end of your file so the reaader can get a sense of who is writing the work.
+As mentioned in the communication section, you could add some images in your markdown at the end of sections to make it neat and informative.

 Score: 4.5 / 5